PietroLubini/homebridge-ecoflow/README.md

 ## Configuration

 Add the `EcoFlowHomebridge` platform in `config.json` in your home directory inside `.homebridge`.
 Add your devices in the `devices` array.

-Example configuration:
+Example of configuration:

 ```js
 {